mku11/Salmon-AES-CTR/README.md

 ##### Recommended usage: SalmonDrive and the virtual file system API:
 ```
-// If you don't care much about encryption and just want to encrypt data you can just create
+// If you don't want to deal with encryption details but just want your data encrypted then
-// a virtual drive that will take care all the important details for you:
+// you can create a virtual drive provided a location and a text password:
 SalmonDrive drive = SalmonDriveManager.createDrive("c:\path\to\your\drive", password);

 // setup our importer with 2 threads for parallel processing and import our files: